How to Teach Homeschool Science Without Textbooks

 Now it is time to fill out your lesson plans.

 The first thing I do is write down the dates of each class.
 In my case, I have 12 different class days to teach the boys about sound.

-Now, using your resources as a guide, write down the concept, activities, and resources you will be using on each day along with page numbers from your resources.
+Now, using your resources as a guide, write down the concept, activities, and resources you will be using each day along with page numbers from your resources.

-If you are having trouble figuring what you should do first, just follow how the books and resources introduce the concepts.
-Most, if not all, resources start with basic concepts then build upon them to more complex concepts.
+If you are having trouble figuring out what you should do first, just follow how the books and resources introduce the concepts.
+Most, if not all, resources start with basic concepts and then build upon them to more complex concepts.
 This is what you will want to do as well for your lessons.